toolleeo/cli-apps/README.md

 * [Jitter](https://github.com/kevspau/jitter) - A repository-oriented binary manager for Linux, Jitter searches through online repository (currently only on GitHub) for releases with .tar.gz, .tgz, .zip or .AppImage assets.
 * [lftp](https://lftp.yar.ru/) - "Sophisticated ftp/http client, and a file transfer program supporting a number of network protocols"; support for bookmarks and mirroring features.
 * [Magic Wormhole](https://github.com/magic-wormhole/magic-wormhole) - The program allows transfer arbitrary-sized files and directories (or short pieces of text) from one computer to another The two endpoints are identified by using identical human-readable codes.
+* [newsboat_video_downloader](https://github.com/Jocomol/newsboat_video_downloader) - Downloads content from youtube and have them sorted into different folders depending on the channel.
 * [Nextcloud share URL downloader](https://github.com/aertslab/nextcloud_share_url_downloader) - Download files from and list content of NextCloud (password protected) share directly from the command line without needing a webbrowser.
 * [OnionShare](https://onionshare.org/) - "An open source tool that lets you securely and anonymously share a file of any size."
 * [pbgopy](https://github.com/nakabonne/pbgopy) - Copy and paste between devices.